vlmaksime/script.module.simpleplugin/docs/storage.rst

       value2 = storage['key2']  # Retrieve data

 After exiting a :keyword:`with` block a Storage object is invalidated.
 To use the storage again you need to create a new Storage instance.
-Storage contents are saved to disk only for a newly created storage and if the storage contents have been changed.
+Storage contents are saved to disk only for a newly created storage or if the storage contents have been changed.
 This reduces the number of write operations in cases when we need only to read stored data.

 :meth:`get_storage<simpleplugin.Addon.get_storage>` method takes an optional parameter